Leefarmer83/ievas_fragrances/README.md

 ### Acknowledgements

-- I received inspiration for this project from Boutoque ado, I would also like to that the instructors and the slack community for heling me.
+- I received inspiration for this project from Boutique ado, I would also like to that the instructors and the slack community for heling me.
 Special praise to my mentor Gerard McBride.